byui-cit/cit470/tiered_app/README.md

 - If your tutorial does not satisfy any one of the above requirements, you will earn no points.
 Your team must then address any deficiencies and re-upload corrected documents until you earn the passing score.

 ### Hints
-- All components for this app can be successfully installed on either Linux or Windows servers;
+- All components for this app can be successfully installed and operated on either Linux or Windows servers;
 the hints below assume installation on Linux.
 - After your database first starts up, it's considered best practice to execute the [mysql_secure_installation](https://mariadb.com/kb/en/mysql_secure_installation/) script.